Indigenous Art Program 2019 artists and artworks

 The artwork is from a series titled Broken Dreams and illustrates a dream-like story of a journey from England to Australia seen through the mind of a young Aboriginal woman.
 The girl's imagination is at its most vivid after seeing European women for the first time.
 Although she immerses herself in their culture, the vivid presence of a hovering rainbow lorikeet is a reminder of her connection to country and her true culture.

-See Michael's artwork at the Museum of Brisbane.
+Michael's artwork was displayed at the Museum of Brisbane.

 Artwork - Invasive Native (2019)